upadhyay-jash/credit-card-fraud-detection/README.md

 Credit Card Fraud Detection using Machine Learning This project focuses on detecting fraudulent credit card transactions using a highly imbalanced dataset.
 The primary goal was to build a classification model with high precision and recall, ensuring that fraudulent transactions are accurately flagged while minimizing false positives.

-(Note: Replace this placeholder with a real chart from your project, like the ROC Curve or a Confusion Matrix.
-This is highly effective for data science projects.)

 🎯 Project Goal
 To develop a robust machine learning model capable of identifying fraudulent credit card transactions with over 95% precision.
 This involved extensive exploratory data analysis (EDA), handling class imbalance, and fine-tuning model parameters.